There are so many fun things to do in Pigeon Forge, Tennessee, no matter your interests.

 Get Your Learning On At The Titanic Museum

 The world will never forget the famous luxury liner, the Titanic.
-Especially not with the existence of a Titanic museum attraction in Pigeon Forge, Tn.
+Especially not with the existence of a Titanic museum attraction in Pigeon Forge, TN.
 The goal of the museum is to open up doors to the past, giving visitors an experience like they are passengers on the ship themselves.

-You can even touch an iceberg, frigid 28 degree water, and stand on sloping decks.
+You can even touch an iceberg, frigid 28-degree water, and stand on sloping decks.
 Over 400 Titanic artifacts are on display in the museum valued at over four and a half million dollars.

 Feed Birds At Parrot Mountain And Gardens

-There is also a baby bird nursery where you can see them being hand fed and perhaps even pet them.
-After your walkabout there is a lovely little place to sit and eat lunch if you wish while you watch the birds.
+There is also a baby bird nursery where you can see them being hand-fed and perhaps even pet them.
+After your walkabout, there is a lovely little place to sit and eat lunch if you wish while you watch the birds.

-Little Pigeon River
+Admire the Little Pigeon River

-The Little Pigeon River got its name from the now extinct passenger pigeon, and because birds seem to flock to the area.
-In the early 1900’s, Little Pigeon River helped provide electricity for Pigeon Forge.
+The Little Pigeon River got its name from the now-extinct passenger pigeon, and because birds seem to flock to the area.
+In the early 1900s, Little Pigeon River helped provide electricity for Pigeon Forge.
 The Old Mill was once responsible for generating power and it did so until retiring in 1935.

 The river has been essential to the success of Pigeon Forge by providing fertile earth to grow crops and a place to build and run mills back in the day.
 Now, along the river, there is a nice walk that is frequented by many tourists wanting to catch some air.

-The Forbidden Caverns
+Explore the Forbidden Caverns

 Hundreds of years ago the caverns were used by Native Americans as a shelter during the cold months, and the river within provided an ongoing supply of water.
 This available water, along with the isolated location of the caves, made it ideal for people to make homemade moonshine during Prohibition years.
 It wasn’t until 1964 that a motion passed to make the caverns open to the public.

-Today, some areas of the tour have lighting and sound effects to heighten the fun for the experience.
+Today, some areas of the tour have lighting and sound effects to heighten the fun of the experience.
 Tour guides light the way and are there to make sure you have an enjoyable time.

-The Christmas Place is celebrating 30 years and has grown to be the largest Christmas shopping village in the southern United States.
+Christmas Place is celebrating 30 years and has grown to be the largest Christmas shopping village in the southern United States.
 Guests can immerse themselves in the magic of Christmas with every visit to the store and feast their eyes on displays of fantasy and light.